Kürtőskalács – The oldest (and sweetest) pastry in Hungary

 C

 No matter the season, Budapest is filled with the sweet scent of kürtőskalács, or chimney cake, all year round – but especially during the winter season.
 As one of the most popular delicacies of Christmas markets in Budapest, the chimney cake is as sweet as it gets.
 Needless to say, it’s best eaten hot off the fire.
+But remember: trying chimney cake Budapest is not just a treat – it is an unforgettable adventure!

 As a beloved treat of Hungarian cuisine, this Transylvanian pastry is traditionally topped with cinnamon, vanilla, cocoa, or walnut sprinkles, but many of the kürtőskalács kiosks in Budapest twisted the original form and flavors.
 Nowadays, you can taste special variations, like cone-shaped ones filled with ice cream or Nutella, or the chimneys cut in half with sweet – or savory! – toppings.
 Get your appetite ready, we’re taking you on a complete tour of chimney cakes around Budapest!